henkesan/hello-world/README.md

 # hello-world
 Pluto calling earth!
 Reports of major ice cones heading for earth.
-Topped with chocolate and strawberry frozting!
+Topped with chocolate and strawberry frosting!